w3f/Grants-Program/applications/newomega-m3m4.md

 Focused on releasing the game to the public as soon as possible, the deployment to a public (test) network, creation of a mobile client and publishing on App Stores (potentially Play Store at first, due to Apple blockchain apps policy).

+### Deliverables

+Frontend part of all deliverables to be made in JavaScript (React / Babylon.js / Capacitor.js).
+Backend (smart contract) part in Ink.

 Milestone 3 (1)
 * **Estimated Duration:** 1.5 month